Suffolk Wellbeing Service

 Bipolar UK is the national charity dedicated to supporting individuals with the much misunderstood and devastating condition of bipolar, their families and carers.
-For more information visit the website or call 020 7931 6480.
+For more information visit their website.

+Although Suffolk Mind is an independent charity, we are affiliated with Mind.
 Mind is the leading mental health charity in England and Wales.
 They work to create a better life for everyone with experience of mental distress.
-Visit the website for the latest information.
+Visit their website for the latest information.

 Advocacy is about your voice being heard.
 Advocates support you to speak up, or they might speak up on your behalf if needed.
 Advocacy is totally free, independent and confidential.